 "Surrender now or prepare to fight!"

 David paused at this point to read what he had written so far.
-He liked it - Kelly and Ned (named after a famous Australian outlaw) sounded cool and an encounter with Team Rocket was the perfect cliffhanger.
-He got on the Pokemon fanfic site he had found not long ago, and whose rules he hadn't had time to read yet, and signed in.
-His screen-name typified his ego - Mr Talented!!!!
+He liked it; Kelly and Ned (named after a famous Australian outlaw) sounded cool and an encounter with Team Rocket was the perfect cliffhanger.
+He saved his story, then got on the Pokemon fanfic site he had found not long ago, and whose rules he hadn't had time to read yet, and signed in.
+His screen-name reflected his ego: Mr Talented.

 David uploaded the story he had just been working on and sat back to wait for the accolades to flood in.

 When David next got on the site, he saw that his story, which he'd titled "Tom And His Pokemon Journey", had received fifteen reviews.
 Scarcely able to contain his excitement, he clicked on the link.
 Then, his face fell.
 Instead of praise, all he had received was criticism and comments which, to him, seemed to say: "Ha ha!
 I can write a story and you can't!"

 I suggest you stop writing this and try something more original.

 Too short - and the less said about the plot, the better.